gerstrong/Commander-Genius/readme.txt

 *************************************
 *                                   *
-*        C L O N E K E E N          *
-*             PLUS                  *
+*        Commander Genius           *
-*       (Commander Genius)          *
+*         (CloneKeenPlus)           *
 *                                   *
 *    (c)2008-2009  Gerstrong        *
 *    (c)2009       Pickle           *
 *    (c)2009       Tulip            *
+*    (c)2009       DaVince
 *    (c)2003-2005  Caitlin Shaw     *
 *      Released under GNU/GPL       *
 *                                   *
-*          Beta v0.2.9.6            *
+*        Prerelease v0.3            *
 *                                   *
 *************************************

-Welcome to CloneKeenPlus (Commander Genius)!
+Welcome to Commander Genius (aka CloneKeenPlus)

-CloneKeenPlus is an almost complete open-source clone of the old classic DOS game, Commander Keen: Invasion of the Vorticons by ID Software.
-CloneKeenPlus requires the original game data files to work.
+Commander Genius is an almost complete open-source clone of the old classic DOS game, Commander Keen: Invasion of the Vorticons by ID Software.
+Commander Genius requires the original game data files to work.
 You can play all three episodes of the game and some fanmade mods.

-CloneKeenPlus currently runs under Linux/X11 and Windows with SDL.
+Commander Genius currently runs under Linux/X11 and Windows with SDL.
-In Mac OS X it also might run, but this has not been tested yet.
+In Mac OS X it also runs, but we are still looking for a distributor.
+Check our website to get CG running on MacOs X Systems.

-CloneKeenPlus tries to mostly replicate the original game, however there are also a number of improvements like:
+Commander Genius tries to mostly replicate the original game, however there are also a number of improvements like:
 - smoother scrolling
 - MMX Support